Volunteer and Advocate Corner

 CASA resources

-If you’re a CASA, please come back to this page to find training and education material, reference documents, and learning opportunities.
-A listing of resources will be available early January.
+If you’re a CASA, you’ll find training and education material, reference documents, and learning opportunities below.

 After foster care or probation cases are dismissed with court outcomes ranging from reunification and guardianship to adoption and emancipation, SFCASA volunteers often maintain relationships with young people as a Natural Support volunteer.